Opportunity Vanderbilt makes it happen

 • How do you define “household income" for the purposes of determining eligibility for our $150,000 pledge?

-For students required to include parent income, household income is defined as the parent adjusted gross income (AGI) or equivalent plus all other untaxed income reported on the CSS Profile application.
-If the parent AGI or equivalent is a negative number, this number is calculated as a zero.
-For students not required to include parent information, the AGI or equivalent and untaxed income amounts are for the student only.
+For students required to include parent income, household income is defined as the U.S. parent adjusted gross income (AGI) or equivalent plus all other untaxed income reported on the CSS Profile application.
+If the U.S. parent AGI or equivalent is a negative number, this number is calculated as a zero.
+For students not required to include parent information, the U.S. AGI or equivalent and untaxed income amounts are for the student only.
 The Office of Student Financial Aid and Scholarships reserves the right to make the final determination of what the family is expected to pay (the expected family contribution) in consideration of all factors affecting a family’s overall financial situation and ability to pay.

 Other untaxed income includes: